 Dual Career Assistance Program

 Candidates for faculty and staff positions at the University of Notre Dame often have a spouse or partner who is also seeking professional opportunities in the area.
 The University of Notre Dame Dual Career Assistance Program offers customized job search assistance to qualified couples who face the dual career challenge.
-You can read more about the program, our placements, and participant testimonials by referring to the Dual Career Assistance Program Brochure.

 Who is eligible for the Dual Career Assistance Program?